 Benefits of Cyprus Permanent Residence

-Cyprus is an excellent place to relocate for people who seek quality of life, security and good education for their children.
+Cyprus is an excellent place to relocate for people who seek the quality of life, security and good education for their children.
 It is one of the safest countries worldwide, with a clean environment, crystal clear beaches and great history.
-Cyprus’ is a small country of less than 1 million people that is an international business hub for companies and has more than 3 million tourists in recent years.
+Cyprus’ is a small country of fewer than 1 million people that is an international business hub for companies and has more than 3 million tourists in recent years.
 The Permanent Residency scheme does not have any language requirements, only requires a visit to Cyprus once every 2 years and allows the parents, the parents in law and dependent children up to the age of 25 to obtain Permanent Residency.